Helping Clients After Serious Slip and Fall Accidents

 How a Texas Slip and Fall Accident Lawyer Can Assist You

 Did you slip and fall and now face a long recovery from serious injuries?
 Do you believe that a Texas business may have caused your fall?
-If so, the law office of Stewart J. Guss is here to help.
+If so, the Stewart J. Guss, Injury Accident Lawyers is here to help.
 We know that businesses have the resources to fight liability, making many slip and fall cases challenging.
 We will not back down when it comes to the rights of our injured clients.
 We have the skill and experience to successfully pursue this type of claim and will explore every possibility to help you recover compensation.

-You have nothing to lose by scheduling a consultation with the attorneys at the law firm of Stewart Guss.
+You have nothing to lose by scheduling a consultation with Stewart J. Guss, Injury Accident Lawyers.
 We can discuss your accident and advise you of your rights.
 We expect no payment unless we successfully obtain compensation for you, so please call our office at 800-898-4877 or contact us online to schedule your free case evaluation today.